casact/actsim/README.md

 # ---------------------------------------------
 # 2. Load Configuration
 # ---------------------------------------------
-# This loads distribution lists and metrics from the actrisk config file
+# This loads distribution lists and metrics from the ActSim config file
 config = load_config()

 # ---------------------------------------------